firepicaso/HelloWorld/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for this opportunity
+I would like to thank..... for this opportunity

 <p align="right">(<a href="#readme-top">back to top</a>)</p>